Snowdar/asv-subtools/README.md

 ### 5. Support Multi-GPU Training
 ASV-Subtools provide both **DDP (recommended)** and Horovod solutions to support multi-GPU training.

-**Some answers about how to use multi-GPU taining, see [subtools/pytorch/launcher/runSnowdarXvector.py](./pytorch/launcher/runSnowdarXvector.py).
+**Some answers about how to use multi-GPU training, see [subtools/pytorch/launcher/runSnowdarXvector.py](./pytorch/launcher/runSnowdarXvector.py).
 It is very convenient and easy now.**

 Requirements List:
 + DDP: Pytorch, NCCL